-With climate change being the increasingly urgent issue of our time, low carbon construction solutions are developing rapidly.
+In response to the increasingly urgent issue of climate change, low carbon construction solutions are rapidly being developed.
 Timber frame has been one natural solution, but the demands of urban intensification require structural systems suitable for higher rise buildings.
 Swedish Wood, which accounts for around half of all wood imported into the UK, is taking the initiative to support this development, building a completely new industry with a focus on engineered wood products, such as glulam and cross-laminated timber (CLT).

-This seminar will present some of the latest multi-storey buildings in Scandinavia, relating them to recent developments in the UK and examples of best practice.
+This event will present some of the exemplar multi-storey buildings in Scandinavia, relating them to emerging developments in the UK using examples of best practice.

 - Robert Schmitz, partner at White Arkitekter, will talk about their hybrid approach, using CLT and glulam combined with steel and concrete, to the 19-storey Skellefteå Cultural Centre in Sweden.

 - Daniel Wilded, Martinsons, will talk about the latest tall timber buildings across Scandinavia and best practice for UK architects.

 The seminar will be chaired by Andrew Waugh of Waugh Thistleton Architects, well known for their pioneering work on CLT multi-storey residential buildings in Hackney.
 Andrew will talk about his practice’s projects and put them in the context of the latest developments in Building Regulations.